saisata/Homework-Assignment/README.md

 This file contains "DefineVariable" class which will provide the appropriate sting variable definitions
 3. main.py:
 This file contains main function to show the necessary output for the task.
+Befor running the program, ensure that the necessary datasets are in the same folder as the code.

 In order to run the code run as follows in the command line:
 ```python